 4) In the Subject of the email, type the title of the Craigslist ad

-5) In the body of the email, introduce yourself, ask to see the apartment/ if it’s still available, tell them generally when you’re free, leave a way to contact you (email is best but phone works if you’re more comfortable with that)
+5) In the body of the email, introduce yourself, ask to see the apartment/ if it’s still available, tell them generally when you’re free, leave a way to contact you (either an email address or a phone number)

 Finding an Apartment on Hotpads.com:

 2) Click the tab near the top of the page that says “for rent”

 3) Enter the town/ city into the search bar then click “Enter”

 4) Change the number of bedrooms, put in a Maximum price (click “go” to search)